WestDRI/slides/content/r_gis_brc/_index.md

 ---

 <br>
-The retreat and ice thickness layers will hide each other (the order matters!).\\
+The retreat & ice thickness layers will hide each other (the order matters!)\\
 One option is to use `tm_borders()` only for one of them, or we can use transparency (alpha):

 ```r